by Krisha McCoy, MS

 Vaccination After Exposure

 This vaccination is given to anyone who has been bitten by an animal or was exposed to rabies.
 This treatment includes 4 doses of rabies vaccine.
 One dose is given right away.
 Three more doses are given on the third, seventh, and fourteenth days.
+(Persons who are immunosuppressed should receive 5 doses of vaccine).
 A shot of rabies-specific immune globulin (RIG) should be given along with the first dose.
 Two doses are given for people who have been vaccinated before.
 One dose is given right away and another is given on the third day.
-RIG is not needed for people who have already had the vaccine.
+RIG is considered unnecessary for people who previously received a complete vaccination series with a cell-culture vaccine or who previously had a documented adequate rabies virus-neutralizing antibody titer following vaccination with noncell-culture vaccine.

 What Are the Risks Associated With the Rabies Vaccine?
 TOP